-These are the best Fire TV Edition TVs you can get right now
+These are the best Fire TV built-in televisions that money can buy

 Cons:

-Like the Toshiba 4K Fire TV Edition sets, Insignia's 4K series starts at a very affordable price point for a 43-inch model, and is available in 50 and 55-inch versions as well.
-As with the other TVs on this list, you get the full-featured Fire TV operating system as well as an Alexa Voice Remote to control your smart TV.
+If you're on a tighter budget, or if you're so particular that you require a 4K UHD picture, then you might be better off just getting a 720p HD Fire TV Edition TV.
+As with the other TVs on this list, you get the full-featured Fire TV operating system and an Alexa Voice Remote to control your smart TV.

-The familiar Fire TV experience is easy to navigate with the remote in the traditional way too, of course, and watching the latest episodes of Jack Ryan or the Marvelous Mrs. Maisel is so enjoyable on that ultra-high-definition screen with over eight million pixels.
-This is a great TV to play video games on as well — the colors just really POP!
-It also has a low input lag, and a good response time, which also makes it great for gaming.
+The familiar Fire TV experience is easy to navigate with the remote traditionally, too, of course, and watching the latest episodes of Jack Ryan or the Marvelous Mrs. Maisel is so enjoyable on that HD screen.
+The remote also has quick use buttons for common streaming sites like Netflix, HBO, and Hulu.
+This is the perfect device for a bedroom, home office, or study, and it's priced to be the ideal gift for friends and family.

 Pros: